-d.
-Verses Praising the Wisdom Basis of Meritorious Qualities All those forms of wisdom possessed by the Bhagavat while he was still a bodhisattva- He relied on such wisdom in his quest for bodhi so that, as a karmic result, he has now developed this wisdom.
-Just as people rely on the earth for the production of all the food that it supplies, [so, too], as in life after life, the Bhagavat relinquished the ten courses of dark and bad actions and always practiced the path of the ten good actions, these [deeds] were all due to the power of wisdom.
+that supreme basis for memorious quanties, it was entirely furnis d.
+Verses Praising the Wisdom Basis of Meritorious Qualities possessed by the Bhagavat while he was still a bodhisattvaso that, as a karmic result, he has now developed this wisdom.

+All those forms of wisdom

+He relied on such wisdom in his quest for bodhi

+Just as people rely on the earth for the production

+of all the food that it supplies,

+[so, too], as in life after life, the Bhagavat

+relinquished the ten courses of dark and bad actions

+and always practiced the path of the ten good actions, these [deeds] were all due to the power of wisdom.

 He renounced the five desires and the five hindrances and thus acquired all the various dhyāna absorptions.
 He accomplished this for the number of lifetimes in countless kalpas and did not acquire this from others.
 This is excellent indeed, O Great Honored One of the Āryas.
 All of this was due to the power of wisdom.